greg-raven/Uncommon-Sense/_posts/2014-12-04-its-the-result-not-the-intention.md

 ---
-title: 'It's the result, not the intention'
+title: "It's the result, not the intention"
 layout: post
 categories:
 - liberty